Lyme disease is an infectious disease transmitted to humans through the bite of infected ticks.

 There is currently no vaccine; prevention is centered around reducing exposure to ticks.

 Lyme disease is a zoonotic infection caused by a spirochete of genus Borrelia, which is transmitted to humans by ticks.
 Zoonotic diseases are transmitted between vertebrate animals and humans.
 Animals serve as the primary reservoir of Borrelia.
 Ticks become infected by feeding on an infected animal.
-Most common initial manifestation is typical skin lesion known as erythema migrans.
+The most common initial manifestation is a typical skin lesion known as erythema migrans.
 Later manifestations may include arthritis, or central nervous system or cardiac involvement.

 History and exam

-Professor of Medicine and Division Chief
+Professor of Medicine and Infectious Diseases

 Division of Infectious Diseases

 JK declares that he has no competing interests.

 Dr Janak Koirala would like to gratefully acknowledge Dr Tin Han Htwe and Dr Cristian A. Spiel, previous contributors to this topic.